 Prior to 2018, the City was part of the Riverside Urban County CDBG program.
 As a participating jurisdiction, the County's Analysis of Impediments to Fair Housing incorporated the City.
-The current AI is summarized in Attachment 3.
-Action steps to be taken by the City during FY 2019-20 to address identified impediments are also found in Attachment 3.
+Recently, the City of Jurupa Valley completed an AI, and it is summarized in Attachment 5.
+Action steps to be taken by the City during FY 2020-21 to address identified impediments are also found in Attachment 5.